 One of the number one questions I receive from people is regarding the photography gear that I use to create my images (some of my personal favorites are above).
 While gear is clearly only part of the equation, gear choice and proper use can greatly improve a photographer's success.
 I learned this quickly in 2011 when I realized there were images I had a vision for that my gear would not let me achieve.
 This is particularly true in night photography, where lens choice and camera sensor play a large role in image quality.
 Quick disclaimer - the links to products here are affiliate links and do help support my ability to produce more (and better) images.
 Thanks for your support!

-1. Camera: Sony a7RII - I switched from Nikon to Sony in late 2016 in the hopes of significantly reducing the weight of my camera equipment.
+1. Sony a7RIV - I switched from Nikon to Sony in late 2016 in the hopes of significantly reducing the weight of my camera equipment.
 While weight is not a factor for most landscape photographers, it is incredibly important to me due to the fact that the majority of my images are produced while on long backpacking trips into the wilderness or on mountain climbs.
 Additionally, I have found the image quality to be superior to any other camera I have used.
 The 61 megapixels allows me to print at staggering sizes and allows for creative cropping to refine my compositions.
 The camera is also a joy to use.
 I no longer worry about blowing out highlights - the "zebras" on the digital viewfinder help me out with getting the correct exposure.
 There is no guessing needed!
 I love this camera.
 My only concern with it is the lack of really solid weather sealing, so I have to be careful while in the field if it is raining.
 If you want to use an awesome tool for determining the weight of your gear, check out the tool I built.

-1. Wide angle lens: For ultra wide angle shots, including astrophotography, I depend on the Venus Optics Laowa 15mm f/2 Zero Distortion lens.
-This lens produces incredibly sharp wide-angle photographs in a very small and lightweight package.
-It is manual focus only but has a very short minimum focus distance coupled with f/2 speed which makes it a very fun and creative lens for astrophotography and close-up wide-angle work.
+1. Wide angle lens: For ultra wide angle shots, including astro-photography, I depend on the Sigma 14-24 f/2.8 DG DN Art lens.
+This lens produces incredibly sharp wide-angle photographs in a small and lightweight package.
+It is manual focus only but has a very short minimum focus distance coupled with f/2.8 speed which makes it a very fun and creative lens for astro-photography and close-up wide-angle work.

-3. Mid-range prime: Sony 55mm FE f/1.8.
+2. Mid-range prime: Sony 55mm FE f/1.8.
 This lens really has it all.
 It weighs almost nothing.
 It is sharper than any lens I have ever used.
 It is very small and compact.
-Paired with the Sony a7R2, this thing can produce stunning Milky Way images at 10s and ISO 10,000.
+Paired with the Sony a7RIV, this thing can produce stunning Milky Way images at 10s and ISO 10,000.